 Once you've created the XML for your SLD, you can apply it in one of several ways.
 The most common way is to put the SLD in its own file on a web server somewhere and reference the URL of that file when you make a GetMap request.
 There is an optional SLD parameter in the GetMap request that you can use for this very purpose.
 Another way is to use the optional SLD_BODY parameter of the GetMap request and just provide the relevant chunk of XML directly in the URL of the request.
 This obviously can create long and unwieldy URLs, and requires a lot of special character encoding or escaping.

 The XML used with SLDs can get verbose and tends to contain many nested levels.
 Because of this, it's unlikely that you'll sit down to compose an SLD from scratch.
 Instead, you'll probably start with a sample and adjust it to meet your needs.
 Alternatively, you can use the GUI environment from QGIS to style a layer and then save it out as an SLD.
-This is extraordinarily useful, but it has at least one big limitation: QGIS does not currently export labeling information into the SLD.

 Both approaches (starting an SLD from an existing sample and exporting an SLD from QGIS) are covered in the lesson walkthrough.